 COVID-19 Impact on Entertainment Demand and Behaviours

-- An additional 15% of additional attention time has been freed up amongst work-from-home consumers
+- An additional of additional attention time has been freed up amongst consumers working from home during lockdowns

-- In mid- to late March, music streams fell in the US and in the UK
+- In mid- to late March, music streams fell by in the US and in the UK

-- Video streaming has seen a significant rise in the US and in the UK
+- Video streaming saw a rise in the US and rise in the UK

-- US consumers have increased their time spent playing online games during lock down
+- Cost-conscious pandemic programming will become standard to absorb commissioning of US consumers have increased their time spent playing online games during lockdown

 - Compared to video, music and sports, gaming is arguably better positioned to weather the storm and emerge stronger at the other end